SAMPLE CHAPTER EXCERPTS FROM

 LIA

-When we arrived at the clinic, I was grateful that no protesters stood outside obstructing our walk up the dingy concrete staircase.
-After checking me in, a volunteer escorted us quickly into a smaller lounge, away from the roomful of women who, I later learned, were waiting for the results of pregnancy tests.
-How many of them would be getting difficult, unwanted news today?
-How many of them would have a supportive partner by their side to hear the news together?
-In how many ways were their stories different from mine--and in how many ways the same?
-A nurse checked my weight and measured my blood pressure, then smiled sympathetically as she placed misoprostol--the same medication commonly used for pregnancy inductions--between my lower lip and gum.
-I put on a thin blue gown, and moved to a bed in a room with three other women.
-These anonymous women and I were separated by rows of curtains that hung just long enough for me to make out a pair of brown shoes here, a crumpled shirt on the floor there, one foot swaying nervously as it dangled off the bed a few curtains down.
-I didn’t know any of their stories.
-But we were joined in a common experience that day, and knowing that I wasn’t alone made the whole thing a little more bearable.
+When we arrived at the clinic, I was immensely grateful that no protesters stood outside to obstruct our walk up the dingy concrete staircase.
+After checking me in, a nurse recorded my weight and measured my blood pressure.
+She smiled sympathetically as she held out misoprostol—the same medication commonly used for pregnancy inductions—to place between my lower lip and gum.
+I put on a thin blue gown and moved to a bed in a room with three other women.
+These anonymous women and I were separated by rows of curtains that hung just long enough for me to make out a pair of brown shoes here, a crumpled pink shirt on the floor there, one foot swaying nervously as it dangled off the bed a few curtains down.
+But we were joined in a common experience that day, and knowing I wasn’t alone made the whole thing a little more bearable….